-Helpful Garden Tips for December 2022 (December 3, 2022)
+Helpful Garden Tips for December 2023 (December 2, 2023)

-by Peyton Ellas, UCCE Master Gardener
+by Peyton Ellas, Tulare/Kings Counties Master Gardener

-the shortest and coldest.
-It's also the first day of winter, and from then on, the days will be getting longer.
-For about a week before and after the solstice, the sun doesn't seem to move very far in elevation during the middle part of the day, appearing to "stand still," and that is what solstice means: sun standing still.
-Celebrations around the solstice are most often marked with greenery for the promise of returning spring, yule logs, and candles to increase the light for the day, and in general, everything nature-related to remind ourselves we live on a living, changing, a complicated planet in a vast universe.
+December is the coldest month of the year in our area, and the winter solstice occurs this year on Wednesday, December 21, at 7:27 pm.
+It's the shortest day of the year, the first day of winter, and from then on, the days will be getting longer.
+Celebrations around the solstice are most often marked with greenery for the promise of returning spring, yule logs and candles to increase the light for the day, and, in general, everything nature-related to remind ourselves we live on a living, changing, complicated planet in a vast universe.
 What better companions to pondering these deep thoughts than applying our muscles and energy to a few winter garden tasks?
+If you're not up for working, at least try to get out in the garden a little that day.
+If it's raining and you can't track the sun, plant some wildflower seeds, as a rainy day is perfect for that task.

-PLANTING: Bare-root planting begins in December for roses, berries, and deciduous trees.
-Plants that are frost sensitive should not be planted until spring.
-Even for frost-hardy species, use a layer of mulch to protect plant crowns and roots from freezing.
+PLANTING: Bare-root planting for roses, berries, and deciduous trees begins in December.
+Plants that are frost-sensitive should not be planted until spring.
+Even for frost-hardy species, use a thick layer of mulch to protect plant crowns and roots from freezing.
 Finish planting bulbs and wildflower seeds.
 In the edible garden, in addition to perennial herbs, you can still transplant seedlings of most cool-season vegetables.
 Also, plant bulb onions, asparagus, and rhubarb.
 These last two are perennials, so you won't be harvesting them until well into next year.
 You can also plant lettuce and related salad green seeds in cold frames.

 MAINTAINING: Watch for frost warnings and protect your sensitive plants.
 Plants will survive better if kept moist but not overwatered.
 Remove old fruits, called "mummies," left on fruit trees.
 Water citrus trees well this month if the rains aren't steady to have a good crop next year.
-Also, deep water your other trees during a dry spell that lasts more than two weeks, even if the trees are dormant.
+Did any of you notice an increase in fruit quantity on your citrus trees this year?
+Most likely, that is due to the abundant rain last season.
+Deep water your other trees during a dry spell that lasts more than two weeks, even if the trees are dormant.
+It's always good to remember that our plants have a timeline much slower than ours, and actions taken now (or not taken) may not show up until next spring or summer.

 You can begin to prune your winter deciduous trees, shrubs, and fruit vines or wait until January, especially if plants aren't fully dormant and safety isn't an issue.
 Don't prune if frost is expected within the week.
 Force your roses into dormancy by removing leaves that haven't fallen.
-Mow cool weather lawns, which should be actively growing now, at three inches.
+Mow cool weather lawns, which should be actively growing now, at three inches high.
 This also applies to over-seeded lawns.

-If you have had major problems with aphids, mites, scale, or whitefly on your fruit trees or roses, spray with dormant horticultural oil after the leaves have fallen to kill overwintering adults.
-Handpick slugs and snails or set out iron phosphate as bait.
+If you have had major problems with aphids, mites, scales, or whiteflies on your fruit trees or roses, spray with dormant horticultural oil spray after the leaves have fallen to kill overwintering adults.
+Hand-pick slugs and snails or set out iron phosphate as bait.
 You must replace iron phosphate after rain, but it is not toxic to people, pets, and beneficial insects and doesn't appear to harm soil microorganisms either.
 In late December, spray early-blooming peach and nectarine trees with a copper fungicide to control peach leaf curl if you've had symptoms this year.